 What makes an innovation community?

 Each EIT Innovation Community has been set up as a legal entity and has appointed a CEO to run its operations – a first for an EU initiative.
-The EIT has provided the Innovation Communities with a large degree of autonomy to define their legal status, internal organisation and working methods.
+The EIT has provided each Innovation Community with a large degree of autonomy to define its legal status, internal organisation and working methods.

 As new types of partnerships within the European innovation landscape, Innovation Communities are characterised by the following features: